VIA

 To apply for a work permit in Canada, you will need to provide the the following documents:

-• A valid passport and two recent passport-sized photos
+A valid passport and two recent passport-sized photos

-• Qualifying certification of education
+Qualifying certification of education

-• Proof of professional qualifications, work experience, and financial stability
+Proof of professional qualifications, work experience, and financial stability

-• Job offer
+Job offer

-• A medical examination report (if requested)
+A medical examination report (if requested)

-Citizens of certain countries, like India, will need to provide additional documentation when applying for work visas and permits t in Canada.
+Citizens of certain countries, like India, will need to provide additional documentation when applying for work visas and permits in Canada.

 There are two main types of work permits in Canada: open and employer-specific.

-• Employer-specific work permits, on the other hand, are tied to a specific employer and position.
-The role and employer on your job offer must match the information on your permit application.
-If you change companies or even roles, you will need to reapply for a work permit.
+Allows you to work for any employer in Canada without a job offer.
+Usually available for temporary foreign workers and their spouses. | Tied to a specific employment position.
+The role and your employer must match your job offer to the information on your work permit application.
+If you change roles or companies, you have to reapply for a new permit. |

 Depending on the circumstance, you may qualify for a Canada Work Permit Exemption.
 Examples include: